jackrobertscott/graphql-api-demo-180906/README.md

 # Snippets API

-> An implementation of GraphQL with Mongoose.
+> An implementation of GraphQL.